endrebak/featurefetch/README.md

 optional arguments:
   -h, --help            show this help message and exit --gtf GTF, -g GTF     GTF file to fetch features from.
+  --outfolder OUTFOLDER, -O OUTFOLDER
+                        If --outfolder is given, one featurefile is written to
+                        <outfolder>/<feature>.txt for each feature.
+  --outfile OUTFILE, -o OUTFILE
+                        The file to write the results in.
   --keep-transcript KEEP_TRANSCRIPT, -kt KEEP_TRANSCRIPT
                         Which transcripts to keep during analyses.
 Removing some transcripts will also remove the exons belonging